squinkylabs/Demo/docs/vco1-first.md

-# First test of VCO1
+# First test of Demo VCO1

 ## Examine on scope